Dcollectors/JLeaks/README.md

-resource types          | the type of system resource (options: **`file`**, **`socket`**, and **`thread`**) root causes             | root causes of defect. fix approaches          | approaches used to fixed the defect patch correction        | indication of whether the patch is correct or not standard libraries      | standard libraries related to defects third-party libraries   | third-party libraries related to defects is inter-procedural     | whether the resource leak is inter-procedural key variable name       | the name of the key variable holding the system resource key variable location   | the location of key variable (e.g., "src/main/java/org/sql2o/Query.java:413") key variable attribute  | the attribute of key variable (options: **`anonymous variable`**, **`local variable`**, **`parameter`**, **`class variable`**, and **`instance variable`**) defect file hash        | hash value of the defect file fix file hash           | hash value of the fixed file defect file url         | url to download the defect file fix file url            | url to download the fixed file
+resource types          | the type of system resource (options: **`file`**, **`socket`**, and **`thread`**) root causes             | root causes of defect. fix approaches          | approaches used to fixed the defect patch error?        | indication of whether the patch is correct or not standard libraries      | standard libraries related to defects third-party libraries   | third-party libraries related to defects is inter-procedural     | whether the resource leak is inter-procedural key variable name       | the name of the key variable holding the system resource key variable location   | the location of key variable (e.g., "src/main/java/org/sql2o/Query.java:413") key variable attribute  | the attribute of key variable (options: **`anonymous variable`**, **`local variable`**, **`parameter`**, **`class variable`**, and **`instance variable`**)

 The root causes are displayed in the table below.
 Causes  |  Description